 A Thank You to Kate......

+Thank you for sharing this experience with me, it is something I will never forget.
 The whole experience was incredible and I am so truly lucky to have been able to share it with you.
 I will never forget our motorbike rides through rice terraces, the lovely small villages and tiny beachside towns.

 Eating food at small roadside stalls with wrinkled, toothless, happy faces.
 Communicating only with gestures and smiles, rather than language.